xdmushui/partner-center-sdk/develop/subscriptions.md

 ---
 title: Subscription
-description:
-    A subscription lets a customer use a service for a certain period of time. ms.assetid: E99B5EC3-2247-4CAD-B651-3000E36AF6B6 ms.author: mhopkins ms.date: 12/15/2017 ms.topic: article ms.prod: partner-center ms.technology: partner-center-sdk
+description: A subscription lets a customer use a service for a certain period of time. ms.assetid: E99B5EC3-2247-4CAD-B651-3000E36AF6B6 ms.date: 12/15/2017 ms.localizationpriority: medium
-ms.localizationpriority: medium
 ---